 Amenities

 With the open-air design, it can be chilly in Minnesota in April and October.
 The stadium does offer heated viewing areas and a heated field.
-The Budweiser roof deck in left field has the only bonfire in the Majors.
-The weather was gorgeous in May, but I’d be sitting by the bonfire during October postseason!
+The Budweiser Roof Deck in left field has the only bonfire in the Majors.
+The weather was gorgeous during the summer, but we’d be sitting by the bonfire during October postseason!

 Culture

-We ran into the TV broadcaster (and Hall of Fame pitcher) Bert Blyleven on the escalator and my friend shouted, “Circle Me Bert!”
-Bert is known for circling Twins fans on TV with the telestrator so there were lots of fans with signs (including a couple celebrating 48 years of marriage) trying to get him to circle them on the broadcast.
+When Sarah went with a coworker in 2015, they ran into the TV broadcaster (and Hall of Fame pitcher) Bert Blyleven on the escalator and her friend shouted, “Circle Me Bert!”
+Bert was known for circling Twins fans on TV with the telestrator so there were lots of fans with signs (including a couple celebrating 48 years of marriage) trying to get him to circle them on the broadcast.
 Interesting fact about Bert, he was a former Twin pitcher and one of baseball’s most notorious dugout pranksters.
 He earned the nickname the “Frying Dutchman” by frequently setting fire to his teammates’ shoelaces, a practical joke known as a “hot-foot.”
+He retired from broadcasting in 2020.

 The Twins mascot – “TC the Bear” – is seen throughout the game entertaining fans.
 He catches the ceremonial first pitch instead of the typical player from the home team.

-There were three home runs during the game I attended, and the celebrations for these were fantastic!
+The home run celebrations were fantastic!
 The Twins “Minnie and Paul” on the Minnesota state backdrop light up and “shake hands” over the flowing Mississippi River.
 The following are other flashing celebrations the Minnie and Paul sign did throughout the night:

 - When the Twins scored a run by any means other than a home run, the strobe lights traced the border from the bottom-left corner for each Twins player that crosses home plate, symbolizing that a Twins player rounded the bases.